History of Smoke Detectors - Inspect Point

 Smoke Detectors are an Accidental Fire Safety Invention

-when Jaeger lit a cigarette, he realized his device detected the smoke
+history of smoke detectors: when Jaeger lit a cigarette, he realized his device detected the smoke

 However, when Jaeger tested the device, the gas did not alter the currents or trigger anything.
-Frustrated, he lit a cigarette and noticed that the smoke did register in his device.
-This was the beginning of what would later become the smoke detectors that we see everywhere.
+Frustrated, he lit a cigarette and noticed the smoke did register in his device.
+This was the beginning of what would later become the smoke detectors we see everywhere.

 Reinventing the Smoke Detector